 For example, if a library used by an application is found to have a known vulnerability, New Relic will alert you and provide information on the specific CVE, so you can update or patch the library as necessary to avoid potential security breaches.

 This additional security capability of the New Relic APM agent makes it easier for you to maintain the security of your applications and address vulnerabilities found in dependent open source libraries you’re using.
 New Relic even provides information on how to remediate vulnerabilities by upgrading vulnerable libraries to newer versions.
+Easily learn how to get started with vulnerability management with us.

 Synthetic monitoring for simulating vulnerabilities